Kelsey Weier

-Kelsey Weier (born April 3, 1991) is an American television personality and beauty pageant titleholder.
+Kelsey Weier (born April 3, 1991) is an American TV host and beauty pageant titleholder.
 She received national recognition after appearing as a contestant on season 24 of The Bachelor.
 She was eliminated during week 8 by Peter Weber.
 She appeared on season 7 of Bachelor in Paradise.
 She was eliminated week 1.
 Prior to her television career, Weier had been crowned Miss Iowa USA in 2017.

 Personal life

 Weier is originally from West Des Moines, Iowa.
 Prior to becoming a television personality she attended cosmetology school and worked as a professional color and extensions specialist, as well as a professional clothier for custom clothing company Tom James.
 She has a younger twin sister Kayla.
 When she was in the seventh grade her father left the family to start a new life in Mexico.
 She did not speak to him for 12 years but has since attempted to rekindle their relationship.